federico-stacchietti/biomed_wikidata/README.md

-# SPARQL Search Project Setup
+# Biomed kwnoledge extraction through Wikidata

 This project is designed to run SPARQL queries to build statements from Wikidata kwnoledge.
 Given a list of items and a property common to these items, it retrieves values linked to said items through the speficied property.
 Templates can be specified to build custom statements.